 The account holder can change their contribution amount, as long as it does not exceed the contribution limit.

 Regardless of whether you offer an FSA or HSA plan, employees will benefit.
-Tax reduction and employee satisfaction are just two of the reasons you might choose to offer an FSA and/or HSA.
+Tax reduction and employee satisfaction are just two of the reasons you might choose to offer an FSA, HSA, or both.

 By reducing an employee’s taxable income, you also decrease your tax liability.
 As the employer, you need to make a matching contribution for FICA tax.
 The lower an employee’s FICA tax liability, the less you have to pay.